xmtp/libxmtp/xmtp/README.md

 Insert message into DB with message.state = UNINITIALIZED and message.convo_id set

 For messages in UNINITIALIZED state:

-    If conversation.state == UNINITIALIZED:
+    // Send out invites first if the conversation is uninitialized If conversation.state == UNINITIALIZED:
          For each user in the conversation (including self):
              If user.last_refreshed is uninitialized or more than THRESHOLD ago: